garronej/evt_react_hooks_todo_list/README.md

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-ts-a81jg9)

-The goal of this example is to demonstrate how to levrage the powerfull [EVT](https://evt.land) API to build well optimized UI that can be synchronized in realtime between multiple user devices.
+The goal of this example is to demonstrate how to levrage the [EVT](https://evt.land) API to build well optimized UI that can be synchronized in realtime between multiple user devices.

 The buisness logic: ``/logic.ts`` is isolated from the UI logic.